CodeYourFuture/fundamentals-blockly/exercises/set_colours.md

 </ul>
 ```

-2. Click `run` to see the rendered outputc
+2. Click `run` to see the rendered output

 Let's change the banana element's colour to yellow